 event namecan be replaced with any event name you want to show up in Chameleon for this event.

 Test performing that event on your site and see if the event appears within Chameleon.
-You can view all your events within Chameleon in your dashboard here.
+You can view all your events in your Dashboard, here.

-To configure this feature, and have Heap and Chameleon communicate through webhooks, you'll need to make use of Chameleon's Incoming Webhooks, which you can find on your Chameleon Dashboard's Integrations page.
+To configure this feature, and have Heap and Chameleon communicate through webhooks, you'll use Chameleon's Incoming Webhooks, which are on your Heap integration page

 Here, you'll find three different endpoints, user properties, company properties, and user events -- each containing a unique URL.

-The setup process for events and user properties is very similar, differing only in the Data to Send section.
-Let's give it a quick overview:
+◾️ The setup process for events and user properties is very similar, differing only in the Data to Send section.
+Here's how to do it:

 Under Basic Configuration, add the endpoint URL that corresponds to the data you're sending to Chameleon.